boxbeam/RedLib/README.md

 }
 ```

 Replace `Tag` with a release tag for RedLib.
-Example: `4.3.6`.
+Example: `6.0`.
 You can also use `master` as the tag to get the latest version, though you will have to clear your gradle caches in order to update it.

+To shade RedLib, change the dependency from `compileOnly` to `implementation`, and install the [gradle shadow plugin](https://github.com/johnrengelman/shadow).

 Maven: